in

 Straights, flushes, and straight flushes should be used in different ways:

 • If the cards have two such hands (flushes, straights, or flush or straight), you need to save one of them, forming the low hand from the highest-ranking cards.
 For example, if you have seven cards in sequence, you must select the two highest-ranking cards to create the small hand.
-You should be sacrificed a flush in favor of a straight if it will increase the small hand's rank.
+You should sacrifice a flush in favor of a straight if it will increase the small hand's rank.

 • If a straight or flush is collected with two pairs, it is necessary to act following the recommendations for two pairs and ignore your straight and flush.

-• A straight or flush with three pairs is played according to the recommendations relating to three pairs without paying attention to the five-card hands.
+• A straight or flush with three pairs is played according to the recommendations relating to three pairs, without paying attention to the five-card hands.

 • A straight or flush with three of a kind is not split.
 You can select a pair or even an ace.